FF-M Isolation

 Example Region Numbers under Isolation Level 3

-The following table lists the required regions while complying the rules for implementing isolation level 3.
+The following table lists the required regions to comply with the rules for implementing isolation level 3.
 The level 1 and level 2 can be exported by simplifying the items in level 3 table.

 Important